chrisjbillington/git-nautilus-icons/README.md

 ## Installation

-Installation instructions or various distros follow.
+Installation instructions for various distros follow.
 After installation, restart nautilus/nemo/caja with `killall {nautilus,nemo,caja}`, and then the plugin will be loaded next time nautilus/nemo/caja is run.